josephkirk/RustFiber/BENCHMARK.md

 ---

-## Criterion Micro-Benchmarks
+## Benchmarks Overview

-Located in `benches/`, these provide statistically rigorous nanosecond-precision measurements.
+All benchmarks are located in `benches/` and use the [criterion](https://bheisler.github.io/criterion.rs/book/) framework for statistically rigorous measurements.

 ### `fiber_switch.rs` — Context Switch Latency